 - Operate the maximum number of fans allowed that comply with the manufacturer's requirements for all system components, and - Control all operating fans to the same speed.
-Minimum fan speed shall comply with the minimum allowable speed of the fan drive per the manufactures recommendation.
+The minimum fan speed shall comply with the minimum allowable speed of the fan drive per the manufacture's recommendation.
 Staging of fans is allowed once the fans are at their minimum operating speed.